Honolulu airport deputies arrest woman with handgun, ammo in carry-on

 In Honolulu, TSA found in 2018 a total of three firearms in carry-on bags as compared with 298 in Atlanta, the U.S. airport with the single highest number of firearms confiscated.

-TSA typically sees high numbers of firearms in open-carry states such as Georgia, Florida and Texas, Howell said.
+TSA typically sees high numbers of firearms in open-carry states such as Georgia and Texas, Howell said.
 A total of 4,239 were found nationwide in 2018.

 Even in busy airports in states that prohibit open-carry, numbers are much lower.
 Los Angeles International Airport had 57 and La Guardia Airport and Kennedy International Airport both had two each.